 What minimum payment will be offered to me?

 Without further information, it would be difficult to be specific.
-For example, if a debt is owed of £27,500 and has no future interest or charges added then it would take 257 payments (about 21 years) to pay it all back.
+For example, it could take 21 years to repay a debt of £27,500 (257 payments) with no interest or charges.
 If you are paying £100 a month into an IVA then it may be that the repayments will end after 5 or 6 years.
 If you are bankrupt then it might only be 3 years of payments are required.

 This is against the terms of your IVA.
 Since an IVA is governed by the court, this would also be against the law.
 You must notify your Insolvency Practitioner (IP) immediately of all your income and any money you receive during your IVA, such as inheritance.
-If you are caught hiding money from your IVA company, this could be classed as fraud which can result in a prison sentence.
-Your IVA could also fail and you will be forced into bankruptcy which could have worse consequences for you.
+It is fraud if you hide money.
+This means you could go to jail for not informing your IP.
+If your IVA fails, you will be forced into bankruptcy.
+This could have worse consequences for you.